globalcitizen/svglover/README.md

 ## Development

 Feel free to hack, fork, create issues, or send pull requests.
 It should be possible and not too difficult to add advanced features like text and post-draw handles for dynamic manipuplation of the resulting images to support things like transitions.
+However, I am personally happy with the existing functionality and will not be adding features in the near future.

 ## Motivation